unitejs/cli/docs/generated-app.md

     npm -g install gulp [or] yarn global add gulp

-Once the above are installed you can install the npm packages for the app with
+Once the above pre-requisites are installed you can install the npm packages for the app by running the wolling commands from the www folder.

     npm install [or] yarn install

+# Gulp Tasks

 The following gulp commands are then available for the app.

 * build
+* theme-build
-* unit
+* unit [optional]
-* e2e-install
+* e2e-install [optional]
-* e2e
+* e2e [optional]
 * serve
+* version
+* platform-web-package [optional]
-* theme-build
+* platform-electron-package [optional]

 ### build
 This will transpile and build the app.